Yazmín Rivas

-Yazmín Rosita Rivas Hernandez is a Mexican professional boxer.
-She has held world championships in three weight classes, including the WBA female super flyweight title in 2005; the IBF female bantamweight title from 2011 to 2013; the WBC female bantamweight title from 2014 to 2016; and the WBA female super bantamweight title in 2018.
+Yazmín Rusita Rivas Hernandez (born 17 January 1988) is a Mexican professional boxer.
+She has held world championships in three weight classes, including the World Boxing Association (WBA) female super flyweight title in 2005; the International Boxing Federation (IBF) female bantamweight title from 2011 to 2013; the World Boxing Council (WBC) female bantamweight title from 2014 to 2016; and the WBA female super bantamweight title in 2018.

 Professional career

-Rivas made her professional debut on 9 November 2001, scoring a first-round technical knockout (TKO) victory against Angeles Mosso in Mexico.
+Aged just 13, Rivas made her professional debut on 9 November 2001, scoring a first-round technical knockout (TKO) victory against Angeles Mosso in Mexico.

 After compiling a record of 7–2 (4 KOs), she defeated Martha Leticia Arevalo via ten-round unanimous decision (UD) to capture the vacant Mexican interim female bantamweight title on 21 August 2004, at the Palenque de la Expo in Ciudad Obregón, Mexico.
 Two judges scored the bout 100–93 and the third scored it 99–91.

 In her next fight she faced Lucia Avalos for the inaugural WBA female super flyweight title on 28 February 2005, at the Palenque del Hipódromo de Agua Caliente in Tijuana, Mexico.
 Rivas captured her first world title via UD, with the judges' scorecards reading 99–91, 99–91 and 97–93.

 Four fights later she moved up in weight to challenge for a second world championship, the WBC female bantamweight title, against reigning champion Kwang Ok Kim on 21 October 2005, at the Jungjuyoung Gymnasium in Pyongyang, North Korea.
 Rivas suffered the third defeat of her career, losing by UD over ten rounds.

 Following the defeat she went on a five-fight winning streak before moving up another weight class to challenge Marcela Acuña for the WBC female super bantamweight title.
 The bout took place on 20 April 2007, at the Andes Talleres Sport Club in Godoy Cruz, Argentina.
 Rivas lost by UD, with one judge scoring the bout 100–88 and the other two scoring it 99–90.

 Two fights later she suffered another defeat after moving up another weight class, losing by UD against WIBF featherweight champion Ina Menzer on 28 July 2007, at the Burg-Waechter Castello in Düsseldorf, Germany.
 The judges' scorecards read 100–90, 99–91 and 99–92.

 Following two wins she faced Jackie Nava for the WBC interim female super bantamweight title, losing via UD on 17 May 2008, at the Plaza Monumental in Aguascalientes City, Mexico.